 Sheahan Arasaratnam, Head of Retail Banking, has over 25 years of experience in Consumer and Small Medium Enterprise / Business Banking.
 He joined Standard Chartered, from Union Bank of Nigeria PLC, where he served as Consultant / General Manager, Head of Retail Products and Segments and Deputy Head of Retail Banking.
 Prior to moving to Nigeria, Sheahan worked with Standard Chartered as the Head of Retail Product / Segments in Sri Lanka for three years, following which he moved to West Africa (Nigeria, Ghana, The Gambia and Sierra Leone), where he served as the Head of Retail Banking Products for four years.
 He is a member of the Chartered Institute of Marketing and holds an MBA from Edith Cowan University, Australia.

-Dharshan Jayaratne, Executive Director - Head, Financial Markets Sri Lanka has been in this role since October 2011.
-He has over 26 years of banking experience with particular expertise in Treasury and Financial Markets.
-Dharshan also represents Standard Chartered, Sri Lanka at Policy and Regulatory level with Central Bank of Sri Lanka and other Regulatory Bodies and has an extensive insight into Sri Lanka’s Financial Markets and regulation.
-He has varied experience in the local banking industry having worked for several leading banks in Sri Lanka.
-Prior to joining Standard Chartered, Dharshan was at Citibank as Head of Treasury Sales and at ABN AMRO bank Sri Lanka where he commenced his banking career.
+Dharshan joined Standard Chartered in September 2004.
+He has over 27 years of Banking experience, with expertise in Treasury and Financial Markets.
+As part of his role, Dharshan is also responsible for driving the Securities Services agenda in Sri Lanka.
+He has wide-ranging experience in the local Banking industry, with an extensive insight into Sri Lanka’s Financial Markets and Regulation having worked for several leading banks in the country.
+Prior to joining Standard Chartered, Dharshan was at Citibank as Head of Treasury Sales and at ABN AMRO Bank N.V.
+Sri Lanka, where he commenced his Banking career.
 Dharshan holds an MBA from the University of Western Sydney, Australia.

-Nishani Ariyawansa, Chief Financial Controller, joined ANZ Grindlays Bank in 1993 as an Officer and subsequently moved up the Finance chain to the position of CFO in October 2010.
-Prior to this, she worked at Ernst and Young as an Audit Manager.
-Nishani is an Associate Member of the Chartered Institute of Management Accountants (UK).
+Nishani joined ANZ Grindlays Bank in September 1993 as an Officer and subsequently moved up the Finance chain to be appointed to the position of Chief Financial Officer at Standard Chartered, Sri Lanka in October 2010.
+Prior to this, she worked at Ernst & Young as an Audit Manager.
+Nishani is an Associate Member of the Chartered Institute of Management Accountants, UK.

 Standard Chartered Bank (the “Bank”) is committed to maintaining a culture of the highest ethics and integrity, and in compliance with all applicable law, regulation and internal policy.
 As part of this commitment, the Bank has a ‘Speaking Up’ programme through which genuine concerns in this regard can be raised.
 Members of the public can securely raise Speaking Up concerns through this hyperlink, which is hosted on behalf of the Bank by a third party ‘InTouch’.
 Examples of concerns that can be raised through this website are concerns that relate to accounting, internal accounting controls or auditing matters and concerns relating to bribery or banking and financial crime.
 Concerns received will be forwarded to the Bank’s investigations team for review.
 Complaints relating to SCB banking services should not be raised through this site in the first instance, but through the SCB branch network, contact centres, Relationship Managers or the ‘Contact Us’ webpage.